uwwebservices/log4net.ElasticSearch/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/agqhh0igglo4qttx/branch/master?svg=true)](https://ci.appveyor.com/project/uwwebservices/log4net-elasticsearch/branch/master)

 log4net.ElasticSearch is a module for the [log4net](http://logging.apache.org/log4net/) library to log messages to the [ElasticSearch](http://www.elasticsearch.org) document database.
 ElasticSearch offers robust full-text searching an analyzation so that errors and messages can be indexed quickly and searched easily.
+This version has been forked from the original [log4net.Elasticsearch](https://github.com/jptoto/log4net.ElasticSearch) project to provide the ability to connect to AWS Elastisearch instances.

 ### Features:
 * Supports .NET 4.0+
-* Easy installation and setup via [Nuget](https://nuget.org/packages/log4net.ElasticSearch/)
+* Easy installation and setup via [Nuget](https://nuget.org/packages/log4net.ElasticSearch-AWS/)
 * Full support for the Elasticsearch _bulk API for buffered logging

 ### Usage:
-Please see the [DOCUMENTATION](https://github.com/jptoto/log4net.ElasticSearch/wiki) Wiki page to begin logging errors to ElasticSearch!
+Please see the [DOCUMENTATION](https://github.com/uwwebservices/log4net.ElasticSearch/wiki) Wiki page to begin logging errors to ElasticSearch!

 ### Example log4net Document in Elasticsearch